futoin/specs/draft/ftn6_iface_executor_concept.md

 * map state() - get channel state variables
     * state is persistent only for stateful protocols
 * void onInvokerAbort( callable( AsyncSteps as, user_data ), user_data=null )
+* void register( as, ifacever )
+    * Register interface as implemented by client peer
+    * *ifacever* - iface identifier and its version separated by colon
+* NativeIface iface( ifacever )
+    * Get native interface wrapper for invocation of iface methods on client peer
+    * *ifacever* - iface identifier and its version separated by colon
 * Language/Platform-specific get/set/remove/check accessors to state variables

 Various specification can extend this interface with additional functionality.